Karthikeya (film): Filming

 The film was launched on 10 June 2013 in Hyderabad with N. Lingusamy, Sudheer Varma and Parasuram in attendance.
 The makers also unveiled the title and film's logo the same day during the launch, with the team further announced that majority of the film will be shot in Visakhapatnam, Araku, and Kumararama temple in Samarlakota in Andhra Pradesh.
 Principal photography began on 5 July 2013 with the first schedule of the film took place the same day and completed within 31 July.

 The film's second schedule took place on 4 August and was wrapped up by 29 August 2013, with scenes on the lead pair including two songs were shot.
 In early October 2014, the film was shot in and around Kumbakonam including a Subramanya Swamy temple there.
 By then 70% of the film's shoot was wrapped up.
 The film's final schedule commenced on 15 November 2013 on whose completion the film's shoot was expected to end.
 The film was also shot in Bobbili and Pondicherry.
 On 4 February 2014 a press release confirmed that the filming is complete except for one song.
 Filming ended nearly on 21 February 2014 and post-production work began.
 CG works were in progress during mid-April 2014.
 In July 2014, it was known that nearly 50% of the film was shot in and around Tamil Nadu.
+The film was also planned to be simultaneously shot in Tamil although the Tamil version Karthikeyan was dropped in favour of a dubbed release.